 So What Happened?

-What a dirty little bastard, huh?
+What a con, huh?
 We shall state, for further clarification that there is no official confirmation on whether it indeed was Mod Jed, but:

-- His accounts were removed from RS high scores + banned
+- His accounts were removed from RS high scores and banned

 The members of ‘Frontline’ responded massively, they posted exposed videos on Youtube, called out Jagex, and pleaded to the RS community for support.
 However, nothing serious happened, no guilty people were found.
 This happened in late 2017, and things went quiet.
 But only temporarily.